-Lock and Dam 24, Clarksville, MO – Enjoy a beautiful, scenic drive along Highway 79 and spend the day in Clarksville where the annual Applefest calls home.
-A variety of fall activities await including a parade, car and motorcycle show, horse drawn carriage rides, and craft and food vendors.
-The U.S. Army Corps of Engineers, Rivers Project Office, will be in attendance as well offering free, educational tours of the historic Lock and Dam 24.
+Lock and Dam 24, Clarksville, MO – Enjoy a beautiful, scenic drive along Highway 79 and spend the day in Clarksville at the annual Applefest celebration.
+A variety of fall activities await, including a parade, car and motorcycle show, horse drawn carriage rides, and craft and food vendors.
+The U.S. Army Corps of Engineers, Rivers Project Office, will be in attendance as well, offering free, educational tours of the historic Lock and Dam 24.

 Who Works the River